 Free Checking Accounts With the Fewest Fees

 Many banks with the lowest fees utilize online banking because it’s cheaper to operate.
-Online banks usually have no overhead costs so it’s easier for them to pass on savings to clients.
+An online checking account usually incurs no overhead costs, so it’s easier for the banks to pass on savings to clients.

-The best route to get a checking account with fewer or no fees might be to go with an online bank.
-But if you prefer a no-fee checking account from a brick-and-mortar bank, try to negotiate with them.
+The best route to getting a checking account with fewer or no fees might be to go with an online bank.
+But if you prefer a no-fee checking account from a brick-and-mortar bank, try to negotiate a deal.
 If that doesn’t work, prepare to meet the requirement for monthly fees to be waived, such as keeping a minimum balance.
 This will keep the cost of maintaining your checking account low so that it works with your budget and gives you the opportunity to use the money you would have spent on fees on something more important.

 Free Checking Accounts With the Most Fees

-Despite having more fees overall, there are benefits to maintaining an account at a brick-and-mortar bank, including a larger selection of checking accounts, keeping all of your assets and accounts in one place, and one-on-one interaction with a bank representative.
+Despite having more fees overall, there are benefits to maintaining an account at a brick-and-mortar bank, including a wider range of accounts offered, keeping all of your assets and accounts in one place and one-on-one interaction with a bank representative.
 The last point might sound silly to millennials, but for other generations, interacting with an individual at a bank is an integral part of their relationship with a financial institution.

 Free Services Offered With Checking Accounts

 The best free checking accounts compiled here offer a wide array of free services and perks.
 Not only do they make banking more convenient, but they also provide additional ways to save.
 Here are some of the best free services offered: